coacervatebio/gatk_requestor/README.md

 Usability aside, there's no getting around the sheer scale of computing resources needed.
 Coupled with the fact that we can no longer rely on [Moore's Law](https://www.technologyreview.com/2016/05/13/245938/moores-law-is-dead-now-what/) to pick up the slack, we need to get creative to maximize the pace of progress.

 Leveraging an extremely low-cost [global supercomputer](golem.network) and incredible open-source [tools](https://gatk.broadinstitute.org/hc/en-us) and [frameworks](https://snakemake.github.io/) - this project aims to democratize access to the knowledge and infrastructure required to carry out these analyses.
-Coacervate is a free and open-source public good, built to empower every citizen-scientist and eek out every last drop of efficiency in the name of biomedical progess.
+Coacervate is a free and open-source public good, built to empower every citizen-scientist and eek out every last drop of efficiency in the name of progess.

 ## Quickstart:
 - `docker run --rm -it -v yagna_datadir:/home/coacervate/.local/share/yagna coacervate/requestor`

   This will pull and run the requestor component of Coacervate.
-A Yagna daemon is spun up in the container and the default workflow is executed on test data bundled with the image.
+A Golem daemon is spun up in the container and the default Snakemake workflow is executed on test data bundled with the image.
+If you'd like to write the analysis output to your host please mount an empty directory using `-v /path/to/local/dir:/data/results/gather_out`

+## Status
+This project is currently in the PROOF OF CONCEPT stage.

+## Approach
+The requestor image contains a workflow, defined in Snakemake, that uses GATK to process alignments in the CRAM format to joint genotype called (link) VCF files.
+What's unique about this workflow is how the computation is parallelized and executed.
+Alignments are first split based on chromosome (snakemake DAG).
+HaplotypeCaller jobs are then requested (thus the name) from a pool of Providers on the Golem network.
+HC was chosen because it is the most computationally demanding while taking into account input and output file size (link to aws lambda study / graphs).
+The assumption here being that people are more likely to have access to high-bandwidth internet than high-performance compute (link 2.5 gig residential offerings).
+Someone could run these analyses on a chromebook.

-## Architecture
+## Structure
--
+The directory structure loosely follows the Snakemake [best-practices](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html#distribution-and-reproducibility). (tree) The recommended way of making it your own is to overwrite different files/directories with compatible equivalents from the host machine.
+E.g. overwrite the config and input alignments with `-v /host/config:/data/config/config.yml` and ` -v /host/alignments:/data/results/alignments/full/`

-## Features:
+## Future Plans
-- option to mount yagna datadir at /yagna to persist app key and funding across runs
-- option to mount any of your own dirs (config, results, snakefile) under /mnt
-  - TODO: add hierarchy here
-- known issues
+- Fully fog-based, only access a portal from your browser